kwesterfeld2/ym-samples/docs/index.md

+# Hello, World

+This should [Open in Yellowbrick](web+ymopenfile:../playground/sample.sql), click me!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kwesterfeld2/ym-samples/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.